MyITjournal/SampleProject1/README.md

 This is a simple RESTful API that returns a user's profile information along with a dynamic cat fact fetched from an external API in a json format.

 It demonstrates the fundamentals of backend API development — routing, database connection, environment configuration, and clean code structure.
-It also allows users to create, view, and update their profile information dynamically from a connected database.
+It also allows the user to create, view, and update profile information dynamically from a connected database.

-####Tech Stack:
+#Tech Stack:

 1. Language - NodeJs (ESM)
 2. Framework - Express